Yuwaalaraay: Name and language

 According to Robert M. W. Dixon, Ualarai is a Wiradhuric tongue, a dialect (Yuwaalaraay) of Gamilaraay.
 The Yuwaalaraay distinguished various kinds of Gamilaraay, telling K. Langloh Parker:

 Parker herself worked mainly with a particular Yuwaalaraay subgroup, the Nhunggabarra, whose clan name derives from the word nhungga ('kurrajong tree').

 Country

 The Yuwaalaraay traditional lands stretch over an estimated 4,600 mi2.
 It is on the Narran River and from the Narran Wetlands (Terewah) through to Angledool near the Queensland border.
 It takes in Walgett to the southeast.
 Running southwest, it extends from the Birrie and Bokhara rivers to Brewarrina.
 The western frontier lies between the Culgoa and Birrie rivers.

+The northernmost area covered by Yuwaalaraay country extends as far as Dirranbandi, Queensland, where the Culgoa and Balonne rivers meet.

 Yuwaalaraay country is rather dry even over winter, which permitted a longer gathering and conservation of seeds as a food resource.

 Social organisation

 The Yuwaalaraay are organised in terms of matrilineal descent.

 Economy

 They were proto-agriculturalists, who used the grasslands of their area, harvesting foods for storage, a practice (called generically konakandi or 'dung food') also found among several other tribes such as the Iliaura and Watjarri.
 The surplus was stored (yarmmara, 'storage') in caves, enabling women to free up their time, since the existence of reserves relieved them of the need to gather in edible foodstuffs every day.

 Women and men worked at the harvest.
 The women would cull the grass heads with their ears, still green, so they could be stacked within a brushwood enclosure that was then set alight.
 The seeds were winnowed by stirring through the heap with long sticks, and gathered on opossum skins.
 Then the men took over as threshers, separating the husks by alternately beating and then stamping the seeds laid in two holes, on rectangular the other circular.
 The refined product then underwent further purifying by employing wiri, 'bark dishes', and jubbil.
 The resulting seedstock was then packed in skin bags, Once taken out of storage, the seeds were prepared by grinding then, with additions of water, on dajuri millstones and cooking the cakes over ashes.
 Milling was also done with a nether millstone, jamara, a word that also meant the milled seed itself.

 Coolibah eucalypts yielded branches that were piled on hard ground and left to dry until they yielded up their seed which was then milled.